Public Space Protection Order - Dog Control

 This order may be cited as the Maidstone Borough Council Public Spaces Protection Order - Dog Control.

-The Maidstone Borough Council ("the Council") having consulted with the relevant authorities and persons and being satisfied on reasonable grounds that activities identified below, carried out or likely to be carried in the public spaces as specified in Schedules 1 to 5 of this Order have had, or likely to have, a detrimental effect on the quality of life of those in the locality and;
+The Maidstone Borough Council ("the Council") having consulted with the relevant authorities and persons and being satisfied on reasonable grounds that activities identified below, carried out or likely to be carried in the public spaces as specified in Schedules 1 to 6 of this Order have had, or are likely to have, a detrimental effect on the quality of life of those in the locality and;

 • Is, or is likely to be, of a persistent or continuing nature;